 Serving our community of patients

 We work here, and we live here.
 We’re privileged to be the only pediatric cardiothoracic program in the state.
-West Virginia residents and people from all over the country come to WVU Medicine Children’s for the best pediatric and adult congenital heart care.
+West Virginia residents and people from all over the country come to WVU Medicine Children’s Heart Institute for the best pediatric and adult congenital heart care.

 - Child life specialists to guide your child through the emotional and psychological challenges of medical treatment